antononcube/RakuForPrediction-book/Articles/Simple-guide-via-LLM-template.md

 has "code chunk" for accessing the LLMs OpenAI / ChatGPT, [AAp2], and PaLM, [AAp3].

 **Remark:** Obviously, this introduction and the references at the bottom can be removed.

+**Remark:** Note that the code chunk parameter specs.
+The specs `results=asis, output-prompt=NONE` make the output to be "seamlessly" included in the result document.
+The spec `echo=FALSE` "removes" the code chunk from the result document.

 Here is a flowchart that summarizes the execution steps: